3 LOCATIONS:

 Consider signing up for our newsletters, Facebook and Instagram.
 They are probably the best ways to keep abreast of all things Solar Gardens.

 Our acreage will now focus solely on the greenhouse production of quality succulents for our 2 city shops and our wholesale clients across Canada.
+In spring 2024 we will begin once again be having public and private succulent classses at the acreage.

-However, we are very happy to say that all of our wonderful products are now available through our Avalon & Lawson Heights Mall shops.
+We are very happy to say that all of our wonderful products are now available through our Avalon & Lawson Heights Mall shops.
 We hope you can pop by both locations from time to time to check out our ever changing products and beautiful succulents.
 And while at Lawson (if you're hungry and would like to try one of our delish home-made soups, thin crust made-to-order pizzas or paninis or calzones, fresh pasta made by our Italian chefs or needing a latte with a home-made dessert or ice cream), try to find time to make your way down to TREATS!

 NEW SUCCULENT CLASSES & KITS FOR 2024